Halberstadt: Divisions

-These are all formerly independent municipalities: Emersleben was absorbed into Halberstadt in 1995, Klein Quenstedt in 1996, and Aspenstedt, Athenstedt, Langenstein, Sargstedt and Schachdorf Ströbeck in 2010.
+These are all formerly independent municipalities: Emersleben was absorbed into Halberstadt in 1995, Klein Quenstedt in 1996 and Aspenstedt, Athenstedt, Langenstein, Sargstedt and Schachdorf Ströbeck in 2010.

 History

 In 814 the Carolingian emperor Louis the Pious made the Christian mission in the German stem duchy of Saxony the episcopal see of the Diocese of Halberstadt.
-It was vested with market rights by King Otto III in 989.
+It was granted market rights by King Otto III in 989.
 The town became the administrative centre of the Saxon Harzgau and an important trading location.
 The Halberstadt bishops had the Church of Our Lady erected from about 1005 onwards.
 In his fierce conflict with Emperor Frederick Barbarossa, the forces of the Saxon duke Henry the Lion devastated the town in 1179.

-Upon Henry's downfall, the Halberstadt diocese was elevated to a prince-bishopric about 1180.
+On Henry's downfall, the Halberstadt diocese was elevated to a prince-bishopric about 1180.
 Its cathedral was rebuilt from 1236 and consecrated in 1491.
-Halberstadt, Quedlinburg and Aschersleben joined a league of towns (Halberstädter Dreistädtebund) in 1326; from 1387, the city was also a member of the Hanse.
+Halberstadt, Quedlinburg and Aschersleben joined a league of towns (Halberstädter Dreistädtebund) in 1326; from 1387 the city was also a member of the Hanse.

-From 1479, the diocese was administrated by the Archbishops of Magdeburg.
+From 1479 the diocese was administered by the Archbishops of Magdeburg.
 While the Halberstadt citizens turned Protestant around 1540, the cathedral chapter elected Prince Henry Julius of Brunswick-Wolfenbüttel first Lutheran bishop in 1566.
-During the Thirty Years' War, the town was occupied by the troops of Albrecht von Wallenstein in 1629 and temporarily re-Catholicized according to the imperial Edict of Restitution.
-According to the 1648 Peace of Westphalia, the prince-bishopric was finally secularized to the Principality of Halberstadt held by Brandenburg-Prussia.
+During the Thirty Years' War the town was occupied by the troops of Albrecht von Wallenstein in 1629 and temporarily re-Catholicized according to the imperial Edict of Restitution.
+According to the 1648 Peace of Westphalia the prince-bishopric was finally secularized to the Principality of Halberstadt held by Brandenburg-Prussia.
 The first secular governor was Joachim Friedrich von Blumenthal.
+In 1699, Swiss religious refugees founded a French Reformed community in the town.

 Halberstadt became part of the newly established Kingdom of Prussia in 1701.
-From 1747 Johann Wilhelm Ludwig Gleim worked here as a government official and made his home an intellectual center of the Enlightenment (Aufklärung) movement.
-Upon the 1807 Treaty of Tilsit, the town became part of the Kingdom of Westphalia, a Napoleonic client-state, and administrative seat of the Westphalian Department of Saale.
-On 29 July 1809, a Westphalian regiment was defeated by the Black Brunswickers under Prince Frederick William of Brunswick-Wolfenbüttel in the Battle of Halberstadt.
+From 1747 Johann Wilhelm Ludwig Gleim worked here as a government official and made his home an intellectual centre of the German Enlightenment (his house, the Gleimhaus, is now a museum).
+Under the 1807 Treaty of Tilsit the town became part of the Kingdom of Westphalia, a Napoleonic client-state and administrative seat of the Westphalian Department of Saale.
+On 29 July 1809 a Westphalian regiment was defeated by the Black Brunswickers under Prince Frederick William of Brunswick-Wolfenbüttel in the Battle of Halberstadt.